Skip to main content

 Alison Williams

-In recent years Alison has been involved in a number of street and road works policy development groups including:
+Alison is involved in the following street and road works policy development groups including:

-• Currently representing the comms sector on the Scotland Policy Development Group
+Comms sector representative on the Scotland Policy Development Group

 Dave Capon CEO 650x650